nomp-org/libnomp/docs/developer-docs.rst

     black **/*.py; isort **/*.py
     flake8

-Debguging github actions
+Debugging github actions
 ------------------------

 `tmate` can be used to `ssh` into a github runner instance when the workflow is launched manually from github.

-Select the relevant worflow under `Actions` tab and then click `run workflow` button and select run with `tmate`.
+Select the relevant workflow under `Actions` tab and then click `run workflow` button and select run with `tmate`.
 This will run `tmate` action in the very beginning of the selected workflow and you will see a `ssh` address that can be used to connect to the runner instance.